allentown521/saladict-desktop-docs/vitepress/en/docs/config/general.md

 Automatically start Saladict when system boots.

+## Hide Icon in Dock

+Hide the icon in the bottom Dock bar, including the translation window and settings window.

 ## Show Translation Icon When Text is Selected

 Show the translation icon when text is selected.
 Click the translation icon to translate.